archie-judd/telescope-words.nvim/README.md

 ## What is Telescope Words?

-`telescope-words.nvim` is an extension for `telescope.nvim` that enables fast offline fuzzy-finding of words, and synonyms using telescope.
+`telescope-words.nvim` is an extension for `telescope.nvim` that enables fast offline fuzzy-finding of words, and synonyms.

 It uses Princeton University's [WordNet](https://wordnet.princeton.edu/) lexical database to provide definition and lexical relations.